115 Beacon is located on the south side of Beacon, between Arlington and Berkeley, with 113 Beacon to the east and 117 Beacon to the west.

 By 1869, 115 Beacon was the home of John Collamore, an importer of crockery.
 He was a widower and lived at 115 Beacon with his unmarried daughters, Eliza and Helen Collamore.
 They previously had lived at 1 Ashburton Place.

 John Collamore died in April of 1884.
 Eliza and Helen Collamore continued to live at 115 Beacon during the 1891-1892 winter season.
 They also maintained a home in Swampscott.
-By 1893, they had purchased and moved to 317 Commonwealth.
+In July of 1892 they purchased and subsequently moved to 317 Commonwealth.

 By the 1892-1893 winter season, 115 Beacon was the home of dry goods and wool merchant Edgar Harding and his wife, Sarah Marston (Robinson) Harding.
 They previously had lived in Cambridge.
-They also maintained a home in Woods Hole.
+They also maintained a home at Woods Hole in Falmouth.

 The Hardings continued to live at 115 Beacon in 1895.
 In September of 1895, they purchased and subsequently moved to 324 Beacon.